 When to see a veterinarian:

 If your cat appears to be otherwise happy and well with no additional symptoms a wait and see approach may be all that is necessary.
-If however, your cat is still drooling after a day, or if you notice any other symptoms accompanying the drooling, you should see a veterinarian immediately.
+If however, your cat is still drooling after a day, or if you notice any other symptoms accompanying the drooling, see a veterinarian immediately.

 Accompanying symptoms (if any) may help to narrow down the cause of drooling.
 During the examination, your veterinarian will check the mouth for signs of dental problems, cancer or a foreign object in the mouth and assess the overall condition of your cat.
 Sedation may be necessary for a thorough oral exam.

-Complete blood count, urinalysis, and biochemical profile.
+Baseline tests: Complete blood count, urinalysis, and biochemical profile.
 These can provide your veterinarian with a picture of the cat’s overall health.
 If there is a sign of infection, dehydration, and how the organs including the liver and kidneys are functioning.

-Ultrasound or x-ray to evaluate the organs (liver, kidneys, pancreas) and look for tumours or a dental abscess.
+Ultrasound or x-ray: To evaluate the organs (liver, kidneys, pancreas) and look for tumours or a dental abscess.